 The occurrence of C1 at mantle depths and a high S-wave velocity combined with a low Vp/Vs ratio are puzzling.
-Earthquakes in continental domains normally occur in the upper crust, while the lower crust is relatively assismic and earthquakes are rare in continental mantle lithosphere (Maggi et al., 2000).
+Earthquakes in continental domains normally occur in the upper crust, while the lower crust is relatively aseismic and earthquakes are rare in continental mantle lithosphere (Maggi et al., 2000).
 Whereas earthquakes certainly occur in oceanic crust and mantle lithosphere (Wiens and Stein, 1983).
-Similar to oceanic lithosphere, Maggi et al. (2000) suggest that the strength of continental lithosphere resides in one seismogenic layer within the crust and is controlled by the temperature structure and the amount of water in the formationcrust.
+Similar to oceanic lithosphere, Maggi et al. (2000) suggest that the strength of continental

+- 265 lithosphere resides in one seismogenic layer within the crust and is controlled by the temperature structure and the amount of water in the formation.
 They propose that continental mantle lithosphere is relatively weak, and thus, aseismic.
 However, episodes of rifting may affect crustal and mantle rheology.
-On the other hand, Handy and Brun (2004) show that seismicity is not an indicator of rock strength but argue that seismicity may be used to locate active weak zones within continental lithosphere.

-Rifting models at non-volcanic rifted margins of the Atlantic-type suggest that the rheology of the continental domain changes during extension (Pérez-Gussinyé and Reston, 2001).
+On the other hand, Handy and Brun (2004) show that seismicity is not an indicator of rock strength but argue that seismicity may be used to locate active weak zones within continental lithosphere. - 270 Rifting models at non-volcanic rifted margins of the Atlantic-type suggest that the rheology of the continental domain changes during extension (Pérez-Gussinyé and Reston, 2001).
 With increased stretching, the portion of the crust that becomes brittle increases.
-Stretching of the lithosphere will cause cooling of rocks within the crust and result in a decrease of pressure at the crust mantle boundary, which in turn, will strengthen the entire crustbrings crustal rocks to lower pressure and temperature, and thus the lower part of the crust into brittle domain (Pérez-Gussinyé and Reston, 2001).
-When the entire crust is brittle, faults can cut through the crust into the mantle and act as fluid pathways, a pre-condition to initiate mantle serpentinisation during rifting (Pérez-Gussinyé and Reston, 2001).
+Stretching of the lithosphere will cause cooling of rocks within the crust and result in a decrease of pressure at the crust-mantle boundary, which in turn, will strengthen the entire crust (Pérez-Gussinyé and Reston, 2001).
+When the entire crust is brittle, faults can cut through the crust into the mantle and act as fluid pathways, a pre-condition to initiate mantle - 275 serpentinisation during rifting (Pérez-Gussinyé and Reston, 2001).
 The serpentinites create a weak base of the crust, enabling detachment along the CMB and crustal fault block rotation.
 The serpentine thickness increases with increasing rift duration until the final break-up of the continent (Pérez-Gussinyé and Reston, 2001).
 The initial conditions and the evolution of the Atlantic-type rifting of old orogens differs from the Ligurian Sea as back-arc basin where rifting took place during the alpine orogeny.
-Both margins show similarities and differences: common features are highly attenuated weakened continental crust in the ocean-continent transition to a wide and thick basin starting rifting in subaerial conditions; the major difference is that in the Gulf of Lion the continent-ocean transition is probably made of exhumed lower continental crust, while the in the Atlantic the upper crust rests directly on top of mantle (Jolivet et al., 2015).
-We recognise a good relationship between our data and the rifting model of Pérez-Gussinyé and Reston (2001), suggesting that the entire continental crust may have evolved into a more brittle domain during extension.
-Taking the depth of the C1 events into account this suggests that the mantle was weakened, possibly due to local serpentinisation, down to at least 4 km depth below the CMB.
+Both margins show similarities and differences: common features are highly attenuated continental crust in the ocean- - 280 continent transition to a wide and thick basin starting rifting in subaerial conditions; the major difference is that in the Gulf of Lion the continent-ocean transition is probably made of exhumed lower continental crust, while the in the Atlantic the upper crust rests directly on top of mantle (Jolivet et al., 2015).
+We recognise a good relationship between our data and the rifting model of Pérez-Gussinyé and Reston (2001), suggesting that the entire continental crust may have evolved into a brittle domain during extension.
+Taking the depth of the C1 events into account this suggests that the mantle was weakened, possibly due to local serpentinisation, down to at least 4 km depth.
 While the high velocity Vs=4.7 km/s indicates a generally strong uppermost mantle.